tyleragreen/tyleragreen-site/_posts/2016-03-29-updated-new-york-city-transit-frequency-visualization.md

   - ruby
   - transitland
 ---
-Since I detailed my New York City transit frequency visualization project <a href="http://www.tyleragreen.com/blog/2016/02/new-york-city-transit-frequency-visualization/" target="_blank">last month</a>, there have been a few updates. <a href="http://www.tyleragreen.com/maps/new_york" target="_blank">Check out the web tool</a> to view the changes!
+Since I detailed my New York City transit frequency visualization project <a href="/blog/2016/02/new-york-city-transit-frequency-visualization/">last month</a>, there have been a few updates. <a href="/maps/new_york" target="_blank">Check out the web tool</a> to view the changes!

 ## What's new?

   * The frequency buckets have been realigned to better parallel the psychology of how we use transit.
 The bins now group trips of less than 4 trips per hour, 4 to 8 trips per hour, and more than 8 trips per hour. <span style="font-weight: 400;">Less than 4 trips per hour is generally the threshold where riders should consult a schedule before waiting on a curb, so it was important to separate these visually. </span>The thickness of each edge now also increases with frequency.
   * There is now much more coverage in Queens bus data.
 No, MTA did not see my first update and decide to expand Queens service, though that would be awesome!
 I communicated with the Transitland team and my tool helped them discover they were previously missing the feed for the MTA Bus Company.
 It was historically a separate company and still has its own <a href="http://transitfeeds.com/p/mta/85" target="_blank">GTFS feed</a>.
-I came up with some wild conclusions in <a href="http://www.tyleragreen.com/blog/2016/02/new-york-city-transit-frequency-visualization/" target="_blank">my previous post on this project</a>, several of which were rendered invalid by the completion of the data set.
+I came up with some wild conclusions in <a href="/blog/2016/02/new-york-city-transit-frequency-visualization/">my previous post on this project</a>, several of which were rendered invalid by the completion of the data set.

 ## What's up next?